 whether and to what extent the prohibited person has made materially false statements in any license application or in any other documents filed with the Department;

-the prohibited person’s proposed type of employment in the insurance industry;
+prohibited person’s proposed type of employment in the insurance industry;

-the extent to which the prohibited person will be supervised in that employment;
+extent to which the prohibited person will be supervised in that employment;

 whether and to what extent the prohibited person has made materially false statements in any application or in other documents filed with any other state or federal agency; and

 whether the prohibited person has had any professional license revoked or suspended by any state or federal agency.

-Ongoing duties of person who Application is granted
+whether the prohibited person’s civil rights have been restored;

+whether the prohibited person has a pattern of unlawful activity;

+extent an insurance license offers opportunity to engage in further criminal activity;

+level of cooperativeness of the prohibited person during the application process.

+Conditions of Written Consent

 An Application granted by the Commissioner is conditioned on the truth of the documents and information submitted by or on behalf of the prohibited person.
 If a prohibited person has made materially false or misleading statements, has presented materially false or misleading information, or has failed to disclose material information, that may constitute a separate violation of law.